Finalmouse Starlight-12 Poseidon vs Logitech G Pro X Superlight

 Buy the Finalmouse Starlight-12 if:

-- Sub-50g weight is your top priority
+- Sub-50g weight is your non-negotiable top priority

-- You appreciate premium materials (magnesium alloy)
+- You appreciate premium materials and the tactile experience of magnesium alloy

-- You want the lightest wireless mouse available
+- You want the lightest wireless mouse available from a major brand

 Buy the Logitech G Pro X Superlight if:

-- You want a proven, reliable competitive mouse
+- You want a proven, reliable competitive mouse trusted by the broadest range of pros

-- You value consistent availability and QC
+- You value consistent availability and manufacturing quality

-- You want 70h battery life
+- You want 70 hours of battery life with optional PowerPlay wireless charging

-- You prefer a universally comfortable shape
+- You prefer a universally comfortable shape that works across grip styles

-- $160 (or less on sale) fits your budget better
+- $159.99 (or less on sale) fits your budget better than $189.99+

 Final Verdict